Looking for an all-in-one platform for your digital business?

 In contrast, GoHighLevel offers three distinct plans: the Starter plan at $97/month, the Unlimited plan at $297/month, and the SaaS Pro plan at $497/month.

-On the plus side, GoHighLevel lets you resell the platform as a branded SaaS product, which Kajabi doesn’t offer.
+GoHighLevel lets you resell the platform as your own branded product.
+Kajabi doesn’t offer this at all.

-There’s also no limit to how many times you can resell it, giving you a great opportunity to generate extra revenue.
+There’s no limit on how many times you can resell it (amp it up)

 GoHighLevel vs Kajabi: Verdict